wp-plugins/threewp-broadcast/readme.txt

 === ThreeWP Broadcast ===
-Tags: network, wpms, wpmu, broadcast, multipost, blogs, posting, simultaneously, child, parent, permalink, post type, custom post type, threewp, wpml, sitepress
+Contributors: edward_plainview
+Donate link: http://plainview.se/donate/
+License: GPLv3
 Requires at least: 3.3.1
-Tested up to: 3.6.1
 Stable tag: trunk
-Donate link: http://plainview.se/donate/
-Contributors: edward_plainview, edward mindreantre
+Tags: broadcast, multipost, duplicate, posts, sitepress, threewp Tested up to: 3.6.1

-Network plugin for PHP v5.4 to broadcast posts to other blogs in the network.
+Network plugin for PHP v5.4+ to broadcast posts to other blogs in the network.
 Custom post types, taxonomies, attachments and WPML are supported.

 == Description ==

 Network plugin for PHP v5.4 to broadcast posts to other blogs in the network.
-Custom post types, custom taxonomies, post meta and attachments are supported.
-A blog whitelist and blacklist exist.
-Includes a plugin that provides nominal support for WPML translations.
+Broadcastable features include:

+* Parent post links to child posts
+* Posts, pages
+* Taxonomies (categories, tags, etc)
+* Custom fields
+* Attached images
+* Featured images
+* Galleries
+* WPML support

-Broadcasted posts can be linked to their parents: updated parent posts also update the child posts.
-Child post permalinks can be overriden with a link to the parent post.
+Broadcasted posts can be linked to their parents, which updates child posts when the parent post is updated.
+This includes all data: title, slug, content, custom fields, attachments, etc.

-Last used settings are remembered between uses.
-Broadcasted categories keep their parents, as long as the parents already exist on the child blog of if the parent is broadcasted and created simultaneously as the child category.

-Has options for whitelisting (required blogs), blacklisting, user role access granularity, custom post and custom taxonomy support and an uninstall to completely remove itself.
-No traces of the plugin are left (assuming the created tables are successfully removed).
+= SEO support =

+* Permalinks of child posts
+* Canonical URLs of child posts

+= Other features =

+* Blogs can be grouped by users
+* Last used settings are remembered
+* User role access granularity

 Requires php v5.4 for trait support.
 Users of php v5.3 should remain with version 1.18.
 Users of php v5.3 can only use the <a href="http://plainview.se/wp-content/uploads/2013/08/threewp-broadcast_v1.18.zip">latest legacy version: v1.18</a>.

 Available in the following languages: